The discrete flow category: structure and computation: Discrete Morse theory

 In Morse theory, one studies certain differentiable functions, called \emph{Morse functions}, on smooth manifolds.
 These Morse functions allow us to deduce information about the topology of the manifold.
 For more information about Morse theory, see e.g. \cite{Milnor}.
 Discrete Morse theory is a discrete analogue of this, where one studies real-valued functions on CW complexes.
 The functions assign a single real value to each cell of the CW complex, and hence we get a discrete set of values.

-We will only define discrete Morse functions for regular CW complexes.
-For the general definition, see \cite{Forman1998}.
+We will only define discrete Morse functions for \emph{regular} CW complexes.
+For the general definition, that works for all CW complexes, see \cite{Forman1998}.
 Note also that one often consider only discrete Morse functions on simplicial complexes, which can be considered a special class of regular CW complexes.

 \begin{definition} Let $X$ be a regular CW complex.
 A \emph{discrete Morse function} on $X$ is a function $f \colon X \to \R$ that assigns a real value to each cell of $X$ such that for each $k$--cell $x$, the following conditions hold. \begin{enumerate} \item There is at most one $(k+1)$--cell $y$ such that $x \subseteq y$ and $f(x) \ge f(y)$. \item There is at most one $(k-1)$--cell $y$ such that $y \subseteq x$ and $f(y) \ge f(x)$. \end{enumerate} \end{definition}